raymondworkshop/old.myblog/_posts/softskill/2016-04-03-team-skills.md

        - market conditions -> research better data than the counter-party
        - information about the counter-party's BATNA
          + **gain leverage**
+       -  then you positioned yourself to reach your goal
-       -
+       -  cordial, engaged, and direct

     + estimate the ZOPA - zone of possible agreement
        - Bargaining Zone

-    + open first, if you are prepared
+    + **open first** only if you are prepared
        - the person who make the first offer has a strategic advantage
          + first offers act as anchors

     + Immediately re-anchor if the other party opens first
+    + Plan your opeing offer  and carry it out
+    + **Never ask is this negotiable; always negotiate**

   - The Art of concession
     + make large number of **small concessions**